Hale Appleman: Career

 Appleman played Zach on the NBC musical drama series Smash.
 He made his film debut in Beautiful Ohio and portrayed cartoonist Judd Winick in Pedro.
-His other credits include Mercutio in Private Romeo, the short film Oysters Rockefeller, and The Magicians, a TV series based on the novel of the same name by Lev Grossman, in which he played the magician Eliot from 2015 to 2020.
+His other credits include Josh Neff in Private Romeo, the short film Oysters Rockefeller, and The Magicians, a TV series based on the novel of the same name by Lev Grossman, in which he played the magician Eliot from 2015 to 2020.

 Personal life

 Appleman has said that he is "definitely not straight" and described himself as queer.